-Southwark Council recognised the serious consequences that Covid-19 may have for many of their residents and that for some people this could mean that a loss of income could put people at serious risk of being evicted and becoming homeless.
-Importantly, Southwark also recognised the need to offer support for domestic and sexual abuse for both men and women, with incidences found to be rising as a hidden consequence of Covid-19.
+During the COVID-19 pandemic, Southwark Council recognised the serious consequences that COVID-19 may have for many of their residents and that for some people this could mean that a loss of income could put people at serious risk of being evicted and becoming homeless.
+Importantly, Southwark also recognised the need to offer support for domestic and sexual abuse for both men and women, with incidences found to be rising as a hidden consequence of COVID-19.

-In response, they set up a dedicated go-to resource that provides information and expert advice on issues such as finding temporary accommodation, homelessness and financial support.
+In response, Southwark Council set up a dedicated go-to resource that provided information and expert advice on issues such as finding temporary accommodation, homelessness and financial support.

-Their go-to resource also provided advice and support for individuals who may be directly experiencing domestic and / or sexual abuse or being impacted by this in their home.
-The resource provides information on the following topics as well as providing direct signposting to services locally and nationally for immediate help:
+Their go-to resource also provided advice and support for individuals who were directly experiencing domestic and / or sexual abuse or being impacted by this in their home.
+The resource provided information on the following topics as well as direct signposting to services locally and nationally for immediate help: